ksu-is/MyMoney-ExpenseTracker/Projectroadmap.md

-title: "MyMoney Project Roadmap:"
+# MyMoney Project Roadmap:
 1. Look into repositories or tutorials related to my app idea [X]
     - [Tutorial](https://youtu.be/sYBDJ15dNVc) shows how to initialize, update and view items in a database using sqlite3 for tracking expenses
 2. Create my own repository [X]
 3. Add a license [X]
 4. Add and update README file [X]